defremont/dasp-composed/README.md

 # DASP

-DASP is a Descentralized Autonomous Scientific Publsher.
+DASP is a Descentralized Autonomous Scientific Publisher.

 ## Installation